Rob1Ham/miniscript-templates/mint-006.md

-Below are reference diagrams on how the 10-Key Collaborative Custody Vault operates across time:
+Below are reference diagrams on how the 3 Key Joint Custody, Sovereign First Vault operates across time:

 ---

-### Collaborative Custody Summary Layers
+### Joint Custody Summary Layers

 Layer is used as an abstraction to segment the different eligible spending conditions, going in an ascending order of timelock values.
 At the start, only "Layer 1" is accessible for spending funds, over time, other spending conditions become available, but this does not restrict the ability to spend from a preceding layer.